wqking/metapp/doc/variant.md

 Variant(const MetaType * metaType, const void * copyFrom);
 ```

-Construct a Variant of type `metaType`, and initialize with the object pointed by `copyFrom`.
+Construct a Variant of type `metaType`, and initialize with the object pointed by `copyFrom`. `copyFrom` must point to an object of the exact same type of `metaType`.
+The constructor doesn't and can't validate `copyFrom`.

 ### Copy and move constructors